Can you buy a car with a credit card?

 Key points:

-- You can buy a car with a credit card if the seller and card provider allows it.
+- It’s possible to buy a car with a credit card if the seller and card provider allows it.

-- Using a credit card could be an expensive way to buy a car.
+- That said, using a credit card could be an expensive and inconvenient way to buy a car.

 Can you buy a car with a credit card?